-A British adventurer just became the second person in history to cross Antarctica alone and unaided, reaching the finish line two days after an American did it first
+- Louis Rudd, a 49-year-old British adventurer, just became the second person in history to cross Antarctica alone and unaided.

 British explorer Louis Rudd has become the second person to ever cross Antarctica alone and unaided, reaching the Ross Ice Shelf on Friday.